franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

 To define such keywords follow these steps:

-    1. select the Text Finder in the :ref:`selector of visual keywords <visual_keywords-keyword_definition>`;
+    1. select the regular *Text Finder* in the :ref:`selector of visual keywords <visual_keywords-keyword_definition>`;
     2. select the :ref:`main component <visual_keywords-text_definition>` of the scraper (i.e. ROI and selection) and press :kbd:`CTRL+O`;
     3. type the :ref:`keyword name <visual_keywords-name_components>` and tick *Scraper*;
-    4. the *Text Scraper* features the properties for scraping the text that you want to scrap;
+    4. the *Text Scraper* features the properties for scraping the text that you want;

-        * Click on the *Check* button to have a preview of what the OCR scanner will scrap in the ROI of the main component;
+        * Click on the **Check** button to have a preview of what the OCR scanner will scrap in the ROI of the main component;

             ..